lulf/dove/README.md

 * error - AMQP error types and error handling data types
 * framing - API for frame types and encoding/decoding of frames
 * transport - API for the underlying transport/network
+* message - API for working with messages
 * sasl - SASL handling
 * conn - Low level API for sending and recieving frames on a connection
-* driver - Low level API for multiplexing events from multiple connections
+* driver - Functionality for handling most control logic.
-* client - API for writing clients.
+* container - API for writing applications